Hildegard of Bingen

-Hildegard of Bingen OSB (Hildegard von Bingen, /de/; Hildegardis Bingensis; c.
-1098 – 17 September 1179), also known as the Sibyl of the Rhine, was a German Benedictine abbess and polymath active as a writer, composer, philosopher, mystic, visionary, and as a medical writer and practitioner during the High Middle Ages.
+Hildegard of Bingen (Note: In this medieval name, the personal name is Hildegard and Bingen is an appellation or descriptor.
+There is no family name.)
+(Hildegard von Bingen, /de/; Hildegardis Bingensis; c.
+1098 – 17 September 1179), also known as the "Sibyl of the Rhine", was a German Benedictine abbess and polymath, active during the High Middle Ages as a writer, composer, philosopher, mystic, visionary, and as a medical writer.
 She is one of the best-known composers of sacred monophony, as well as the most recorded in modern history.
-She has been considered by a number of scholars to be the founder of scientific natural history in Germany.
+A number of scholars have considered her to be the founder of scientific natural history in Germany.